galzmarc/load-balancer/README.md

 ### Overview

-This project is a simple load balancer implemented in Rust.
+This project is a simple yet effective load balancer implemented in Rust.
 It uses a round-robin algorithm to distribute incoming HTTP requests to a set of backend servers.
 The load balancer is multi-threaded, using a thread pool to handle incoming connections concurrently.

 ### Features

-- Round-Robin Load Balancing: Distributes requests evenly across backend servers.
+- **Round-Robin Load Balancing:** Distributes requests evenly across backend servers.
-- Thread Pool: Handles multiple connections concurrently for better performance.
+- **Thread Pool:** Handles multiple connections concurrently for better performance.
+- **Queue-based Connection Management:** Efficiently manages incoming connections by placing them in a queue, ensuring orderly processing and preventing overload during high traffic periods.
-- Dynamic Backend Management: Allows adding and removing backend servers dynamically (work in progress).
+- **Dynamic Backend Management:** Allows adding and removing backend servers dynamically (work in progress).

+## Configuration

+Currently, the load balancer is configured in the `main.rs` file.
+You can modify the following:

+- Load balancer address and port
+- Backend server addresses and ports
+- Number of worker threads in the thread pool

-### Code Structure
+### Project Structure

 - main.rs: The entry point of the application.
 Sets up the listener, thread pool, request queue, and backend servers.
 - lib.rs: Contains the implementation of the ThreadPool, Worker, Server, and RoundRobin structs, along with their associated methods.